Free State of Bavaria (Weimar Republic): Eisner government

 One of the central provisions of the goal statement, the promise of an early election for a Bavarian constituent assembly, proved to be the most problematic within the Eisner government.
 While the SPD wanted an election to take place as soon as possible in order to establish a democratically legitimized government, Eisner tried to delay the date for the election to have time to prepare for a more complete change in the political system.
 Despite his protests, it was set for 12 January 1919 (2 February in the Palatinate).
 The election took place amid deteriorating conditions in Munich.
-The Eisner government had all but no security forces, the demands of the workers', soldiers' and peasants' councils were growing louder, and the political right had regrouped following the fall of the monarchy.
+The Eisner government had almost no security forces, the demands of the workers', soldiers' and peasants' councils were growing louder, and the political right had regrouped following the fall of the monarchy.
 Numerous death threats were made against both SPD leader Erhard Auer and Eisner.
 The first deaths of the revolution in Bavaria occurred during a demonstration against unemployment on 7 January.
 On 19 February, 600 armed sailors, most of them Bavarians, attempted to overthrow the Eisner government (the Lotter putsch, named after its leader), but they were quickly defeated.

 The election was a disaster for Eisner and the USPD.
 Its last place finish among the major parties, with just 2.5% of the vote, showed that it was little more than a splinter party.
 The clear winners were the Catholic Bavarian People's Party, a more conservative breakaway in November 1918 from the Centre Party, with 35% of the vote, and the SPD at 33%.
 The liberal German Democratic Party (DDP) was third with 14%.